Elsie19/Elsie19/docs/_posts/2025-11-29-rust-rules-and-guidelines.md

 }
 ```

-Two things you should notice:
+Three things you should notice:

 1. We added a lifetime `'a` and made `T: 'a`, telling the compiler that `T` must live at least as long as `'a`.
 This is our contract.
 2. We added `PhantomData<&'a T>`, which tells the compiler, "yes, the `T` you give me will live at least as long as `'a`".
 This is our "implementation".
+3. Because of this assurance by `_lifetime`, Rust knows that the same is true for all `T`s in the struct, even though we can't explicitly annotate them.

 This is mainly used in FFI when the code you are wrapping has the same contract of lifetimes but cannot be automatically detected by the Rust compiler.